css-materials/course-site/content/home/about-course/index.md

 <!--
     * Sabrina: [by appointment](https://appoint.ly/s/nardin/officehours) Thursday 8:45-10:45 AM (1155 Bldg, Room 221A)
     * Mónica: [by appointment](https://appoint.ly/t/ruizm) Monday 9:30-11:30 AM (1155 Bldg, Room 222) + drop-in Wednesday 9:00-10:00 AM (“Ex Libris cafe", Regenstein library)
     * Ram: [by appointment](https://appoint.ly/s/rammkripa/in-person-oh) Tuesday 2:00-4:00 PM (1155 Bldg, Room 222) + drop-in Friday 2:00-3:00 PM ([on Zoom](https://uchicago.zoom.us/my/rammkripa))
 -->

 ## Course Description

 This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
 The focus of the course is on analyzing data and generating reproducible research through the use of the programming language R and version control software.

 Topics include coding concepts (e.g., data structures, control structures, functions, etc.), data visualization, data wrangling and cleaning, exploratory data analysis, etc. Major emphasis is placed on a pragmatic understanding of core principles of programming and packaged implementations of methods.

-Students will leave the course with basic computational and R skills; while students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.
+Students will leave the course with basic computational and R skills.
+While students will not become expert programmers, they will gain the knowledge of how to adapt and expand these skills as they are presented with new questions, methods, and data.

 ## Course Objectives